dylanjones784/Markdown-Guide/BestPractiseGuide.md

 An API which does not correctly handle exceptions or log their errors may contain these risks:
 -	Failure to audit high-value events, such as logins, failed attempts and large transactions.
 -	Warnings and errors generate unclear log messages, increasing the difficulty of identifying the root issue

 - Logs stored locally, following no format.

 - Client confusion when a badly formatted request is sent and no meaningful message nor status code is returned.

-Developers should follow these patterns when implementing exception and error handling:
+Developers should follow these patterns when developing their API's exception and error handling:

 -All logins, access control and server-side input validations to be logged with sufficient user context (i.e., an identifiable user detail) so that suspicious or malicious accounts can be identified and analysed forensically.
 -	Ensure that all error logs that are generated are in a consistent format.

 -	An audit trail of a user’s interactions and commands they have executed within the system should be kept and only allowed access by admin users.

 -	In the event of a breach or illicit conduct, sufficient incident response or recover plans should be in place to help mitigate the aftereffects.
-See the National Standards and Technology (NIST) 800-61r2 or later for more<hyperlink>.
+See the [National Standards and Technology (NIST) 800-61r2](https://csrc.nist.gov/pubs/sp/800/61/r2/final) or later for more.

 -	Use a standardised error response format.

 -	Usage of HTTP Status Codes.

 Developers should not, under any circumstance, alert the user by making the logging and alerting events visible to the user as it will leave leak vulnerable information.